Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

-As the selected social–physical interactions inherently involve non-static contact—such as the motion and timing required for an object handover, as noted by Strabala et al. \cite{strabala2013toward}—DP extends SP by introducing both motion and impact.
-Although DP was expected to yield broader improvements over SP, significant differences were observed only for the total presence score.
-This suggests that dynamic rendering may facilitate a stronger sense of physiological connection with the virtual world, yet the absence of corresponding improvements across other measures indicates that further refinement is needed in our dynamic approach.
-Participant feedback reflected this variability: while some described the DP interactions as “seamless” or “firm,” others reported experiences that felt “jarring” or “misaligned.”
+\paragraph{Dynamic Physicality} As the selected social–physical interactions inherently involve non-static contact—such as the coordinated motion and timing required for object handover \cite{strabala2013toward}—the DP condition extends SP by introducing both motion and impact.
+While DP was expected to yield broader experiential improvements over SP, significant differences were observed only for total presence.
+This pattern suggests that dynamic rendering alone is insufficient to guarantee improved experience; rather, social–physical interactions are highly sensitive to control fidelity, temporal coordination, and interaction-specific dynamics.
+Participant feedback further reinforces this interpretation.
+Although some participants described DP interactions as “seamless” or “firm,” others reported experiences that felt “jarring” or “misaligned,” indicating that even subtle deviations in timing or motion quality can meaningfully alter perceived interaction quality.
+Importantly, this outcome should not be interpreted as a failure of dynamic physicality, but as a design insight for ETHDs.
+Specifically, it highlights that achieving convincing social–physical interaction requires not only acceptable mean spatial alignment and latency, but also interaction-specific tuning of dynamics and temporal behaviour.
+These findings therefore directly inform RQ1, further outlining key design considerations beyond simple technical performance.

-One contributing factor may be that we employed a common trajectory generation strategy across all interaction types \cite{FastHandovers}, rather than tailoring trajectories to the unique dynamics of each experience.
-This likely reduced robustness and naturalism across the set of interactions.
-Additionally, interaction completion was detected using simple force thresholds, which may have produced unnatural sensations in the more complex contact phases of dynamic interaction.
-Prior work, such as Chan et al. \cite{chan2012grip}, highlights the importance of modelling transient grip forces in human–human handovers, suggesting that discrete thresholds for contact recognition are not well-suited to capture the timing and compliance required for natural recreations of these interactions.
+One possible explanation for this variability lies in the control and detection strategies employed in the current implementation.
+In particular, a common trajectory generation strategy was used across all interaction types \cite{FastHandovers}, rather than tailoring trajectories to the unique dynamics of each interaction.
+This design choice likely reduced robustness and perceived naturalism across the interaction set.
+Additionally, interaction completion was detected using simple force thresholds, which may have produced unnatural sensations during more complex contact phases of dynamic interaction.
+Prior work, such as Chan et al. \cite{chan2012grip}, highlights the importance of modelling transient grip forces in human–human handovers, suggesting that discrete thresholds for contact recognition are insufficient to capture the timing and compliance required for natural interaction rendering.

-Overall, the DP condition still improved the interaction experience compared to the virtual baseline, but the findings highlight the need for further refinement of our DP condition to fully realize the benefits of dynamic social–physical interaction.